-Building 1 is proposed to be serviced by a 750mm diameter concrete storm service connection complete with a control maintenance hole and jellyfish filter unit for quality control prior to discharge to future John Lawrie Street and Rainbow Creek and is subject to review and approval from the Toronto and Region Conservation Authority ('TRCA').
-On-site stormwater storage will be available within the Development through stormwater storage tanks/infiltration chambers, surface ponding and oversized pipes with the use of orifice tubes to control stormwater flow rates upstream of future John Lawrie Street and Rainbow Creek.
+Building 1 is proposed to be serviced by a direct connection to Rainbow Creek complete with a control maintenance hole and jellyfish filter unit for quality control prior to discharge and is subject to review and approval from the Toronto and Region Conservation Authority ('TRCA').
+On-site stormwater storage will be available within the Development through stormwater storage tanks/infiltration chambers, surface ponding and oversized pipes with the use of orifice tubes to control stormwater flow rates upstream of Rainbow Creek.